Putting the power of law into community action

 What was the problem?

-How did they solve it?
+How did they fix it?

-They raised funds to install back-up power systems, to buy pumps and motors to keep services working and drilled boreholes.
+They raised funds among members to install back-up power systems, to buy pumps and motors to keep services working and drilled boreholes.
 As much as possible they have made this water and electricity available to the broader community.

 Acknowledgements